Tech Tips

 Elastic Phase - When you heat a polymer, it transitions from its Glassy Phase to its Elastic Phase.
 We call the temperature at which this occurs “the glass transition temperature,” designated Tg.
 This phase marks the beginning of vibration damping.

 Viscous Phase - This phase is still good for damping.
-However, as the temperature rises at a constant frequency, the ability to recover starts to decrease.
+However, as the temperature rises at a constant frequency, the ability to recover starts decreasing.

 Polymers are more complex than simple materials like water.
 They behave differently when the temperature changes.
 Polymer response to changes in temperature can vary by the rate of change in temperature.

-Simply stated, the faster the rate of temperature change, the higher the Tg.
+Simply stated, the faster the rate of temperature change, the higher the Glass Transition Temperature, or Tg.

 Roll the Silly Putty into a cigar shape, then hold it by the ends, and slowly draw it out.
 It seems as though we could stretch it forever or at least until our arms are at full extension.

 However, when we pull the cigar quickly, in effect creating a “vibration,” the Silly Putty snaps like a piece of chalk.
 The higher the vibrational frequency, the more “solid” the polymer is at any given temperature.
-In other words, to keep the same viscosity of a polymer as vibrational frequency is increased, the temperature must be increased.
+To keep the same thickness of a polymer when the vibrational frequency goes up, the temperature must also rise.

 To measure vibration damping, we measure the Tg dynamically.
 This means we measure it at different frequencies and temperatures.